Tatiwuli/Tatiwuli/README.md

 # Hi!
 I am Tatiane 👋

-Software Engineer beyond just a "tech guy": Enjoy and experienced with talking closely with users and designing end-to-end applications to solve their problems⌨️
+Software Engineer beyond just a "tech guy": Enjoy and experienced in talking closely with users and designing end-to-end applications to solve their problems⌨️

 Primarily work on: API development, ETL Data Pipelines and working on full-stack development with TypeScript and Python

 ---
 ## ✨ Facts about me
 - Rising junior at Minerva University 🌍 , where I study and work on local projects in 6 different countries across semesters.
-- Worked in UX Design and Event Management ( focused on robotics education) for 2 years , where I  learned product ideation, user experience design, prototyping, and leadership skills I now bring to my tech career.
+- Worked in UX Design and Event Management (focused on robotics education) for 2 years, where I learned product ideation, user experience design, prototyping, and leadership skills I now bring to my tech career.
 - Hackathon enthusiast: joined 8, won 7 🏆 ; including NASA Space Apps Global Finalist and 3rd place in Health @ CalHacks UC Berkeley.
-- Diversity isn’t just a "checklist" for me: I grew up across 3 different communities (Brazil, Paraguay and Taiwan) , and became a polyglot (Oi!
+- Diversity isn’t just a "checklist" for me: I grew up across 3 different communities (Brazil, Paraguay and Taiwan), and became a polyglot (Oi!
 Hola! 你好!
-Hi!) that allowed me to work in freelancing , NGOs and companies across  four conntries
+Hi!) that allowed me to work in freelancing, NGOs and companies across four countries
-- Once a running-hater → now a running-addict 🏃‍♀️ ,  and fascinated by how physical challenges shape mental strength.
+- Once a running-hater → now a running-addict 🏃‍♀️, and fascinated by how physical challenges shape mental strength.

 ### 👩🏻‍💻 Why tech?
-It's fun and useful to make people's life easier so they can focus on more meaningful tasks,and achieve a greater version of themselves.
+It's fun and useful to make people's life easier so they can focus on more meaningful tasks, and achieve a greater version of themselves.
 I am working on this vision through multiple ways:
 - 💪🏻 **Wokout Plan Builder** : Connected LLM to evidence-based hypertrophy knowledge to help fitness starters to plan their workout sessions. 🔗 [Workout Builder](https://workout-builder-one.vercel.app/)
 - 🛒  **AI Analytics Platform**: Built an autonomous HTML inspection and web scraping platform to scrape qualitative user insights from online foruns, helping user researchers to save 45+ hours of their time and 90% of their budget.